 It’s definitely fun if you like action/adventure and fantasy stories.
 I am going to keep watching season 2, it’s just that I have a big anime backlog of both reviews to write and anime to watch, but I will be watching season 2.

-1:39 Now playing Castlevania Official Trailer #1 (2017) Animated Netflix TV Series HD
+" Castlevania" Official Trailer #1 (2017) Animated Netflix TV Series HD

-The Animation is Nice
+The Animation Is Nice

 Multiple animation studios worked on this project, even though it’s not an anime made in Japan, it is heavily influenced by anime in Japan and the creators consulted people in the Japanese industry, not just for animation, but about aspects of the lore in the older Castlevania games and not the newer ones that were recently made.

 The animation does look very nice and it is heavily influenced by anime.
-It deos have fight scenes and character designs that remind me of the character designs used in many fantasy anime, despite not being animated in Japan.
+It does have fight scenes and character designs that remind me of the character designs used in many fantasy anime, despite not being animated in Japan.

 The fight scenes are fun to watch, but they’re very short.